THE CANADIAN PACIFIC LINER 'EMPRESS OF SCOTLAND'

 The HANSEATIC arriving at New York on her maiden

-voyage to the Hamburg-Atlantic Line
+voyage for the Hamburg-Atlantic Line

 The rebuilding took about six months and on 21st July 1958 the HANSEATIC left Cuxhaven for New York via Le Havre, Southampton and Cobh.
 In 1959 the ship made twelve round trans-Atlantic voyages and went cruising in the winter months.
 By 1965 competition from the airlines meant that the New York voyages were reduced to eight and the HANSEATIC spent most of her time cruising.

-funnel up-takes, fittted to reduce the smoke nuisance.
+uptakes, fitted to reduce the smoke nuisance.

 On 7th September 1966, whilst lying at New York, fire broke out in the HANSEATIC's generator room, caused by oil leaking from a fractured pipe line.
 It took 200 firemen to bring the blaze under control, by which time great damage had been done.
-Not only had the generators been ruined, but the engine room had suffered considerably from the intense heat and the water; while smoke and water had caused great damage to much of the passenger accommodation.
+Not only had the generators been ruined, but the engine room had suffered considerably from the intense heat and the water, while smoke and water had caused damage to much of the passenger accommodation.
 The HANSEATIC's passengers were transferred to the QUEEN MARY, whose sailing time was delayed by some four hours while they were transferred.

 The HANSEATIC (ex EMPRESS OF SCOTLAND) resplendent